Netruk44/Netruk44.github.io/content/post/making-and-testing-my-first-nixpkgs-change/index.md

 tags: ["Nix", "OpenMW", "Mac"]
 ---

 I have [a little](../my-first-nix-derivation-openstreetmap-overpass/) experience with Nix, but not a whole lot.
-Recently a post popped up on Hacker News about *[Zero to Nix](https://zero-to-nix.com/)*, which I decided to run through on my MacBook Pro.
+Recently a post popped up on Hacker News about *[Zero to Nix](https://zero-to-nix.com/)*, which I decided to run through on my MacBook.

 After [fixing](https://github.com/DeterminateSystems/nix-installer/issues/254#event-8735447050) a minor Mac-specific bug (specific to the *Zero to Nix* installer), I had a Nix installation ready to go!
 All I needed was something to do with it.